-HLA is beginning its third year of operation!
+HLA is beginning its sixth year of operation!
 For many years, I dreamed of starting this school: a school that is rigorous and nurturing; a school that is diverse; a school that incorporates service learning from the earliest grades.
 Now, the Hebrew Language Academy Charter School is all of those things: we are the most diverse charter school in New York City and more than 95% of our first-year students returned this year to engage in the challenging and supportive curriculum.

 At the heart of our school is the teaching of Hebrew.
 There are many dual language programs in New York City public schools, where throughout the day, in different areas of study, students are immersed in Greek, Latin, Spanish, Mandarin, and Arabic, to name but a few languages.
 HLA now adds Hebrew to that impressive list.
 Many of the founding fathers of our country knew Hebrew.
 Hebrew was studied by the greatest enlightenment thinkers.
 It is yet another language spoken in our great city.
 It is a classical language, steeped with culture and history throughout the world, it is also a modern, spoken language, as well as a language associated with cutting-edge technology.

 While HLA is the first public school in New York City to offer Hebrew in this dual-language setting, it is by no means the first public school in the city to offer Hebrew instruction.
 In the 1940s and 1950s, Hebrew was taught in approximately 40 high schools in New York City.
 In the 1970s and 1980s, Hebrew was taught in roughly 20 public schools across the city.
 More than 150,000 students have studied Hebrew in New York City public schools.